xxlogos on Mar 18th 2017 at 2:16:34 AM

 - Getting the mother of all beatdowns just to make sure they don't come back for more.

 - Aging: Some regenerators are not the ageless just because they can heal.
 In fact, they are only long lived because of their healing factor, not the other way around.

 - Later on, when Kid Buu is massacring Fat Buu.
 He was beaten to the brink of death.
-Buu, who can reform from smoke and atomization, was at death's door from such a merciless beating and so weak that even base form Vegeta could have killed him if not for Mr. Satan's pleading.
+Fat Buu, who can reform from smoke and atomization, was out cold from such a merciless beating and so weak that even base form Vegeta could have killed him if not for Mr. Satan's pleading.

 - This is explored in Naruto.
 Characters that can regenerate tissue in different ways (Tsunade and Naruto for a few) are subject to the real-life Hayflick limit - i.e cells can only regenerate so many times, after which the cells (and tissues, and organs) will start to fail, limiting how much they could regenerate and also can shorten their lifespan.

-- In the first two Def Jam fIghting games; Vendetta and Fight For NY.
-A fighters HP can drop very fast of one is on the receiving end of a Curb-Stomp Battle.
-But if they don't finish their opponent with a pin(Vendetta only), use a blazing move or any other means to knock them out, they will keep on fighting.
-The only problem is that HP will eventually get low enough to be in the danger zone for the rest of the match,
+- In the first two Def Jam fIghting games; Vendetta and Fight For NY, a fighter's HP can drop very fast of one is on the receiving end of a Curb-Stomp Battle.
+But if they don't finish their opponent with a pin(Vendetta only), a blazing move or any other means to knock them out such as a weapon or a unique style based attack, they will keep on fighting.
+The only problem is that their max HP will eventually get low enough to be in the danger zone for the rest of the match,